Scottish vs English Tax 2025-26: Who Pays More?

 You pay Scottish tax if:

-- Your main residence is in Scotland
+- Your main home is in Scotland for the tax year

-- You spend more time in Scotland than elsewhere in the UK
+- You spend more time in Scotland than elsewhere in the UK if you have multiple UK residences

 Live in Edinburgh, work remotely for a London company?
 Scottish tax.
 Live in Newcastle, commute to Edinburgh?
 English tax.